 What is Edge Computing?

 Edge Computing is a new approach to computing that adopts a decentralized approach.
-Specifically, it concerns how IoT devices connect and operate on a daily basis.
+Specifically, it concerns how IoT devices connect and operate daily.

 In case you’re unaware, IoT refers to the Internet of Things.
 IoT devices are therefore any devices that operate and communicate through the internet.
 This includes laptops, tablets, mobile phones, and other more niche hardware.

 Currently, almost everyone uses their IoT devices via a connection to a cloud.
-This is the way in which devices access the internet, store data, communicate with a network, and more.
+This is how devices access the internet, store data, communicate with a network, and more.

 Edge Computing offers a solution to this action.
 Instead of forcing devices to connect to a centralized cloud network, Edge Computing is the ethos of operating on the ‘edge’ of the cloud.